-- The objective of this policy is to establish the process and parameters for the naming or re-naming of schools that support the Board's commitment and legal responsibilities to Indigenous rights, human rights, anti-oppression, anti-racism, anti-discrimination, and equitable and inclusive education and to inform Board Procedure to operationalize the Policy. - The Durham District School Board (DDSB) recognizes that Indigenous rights are inherent and distinct.
-Recommendations of possible names for schools will not be such as to infringe or otherwise offend the inherent rights of Indigenous Peoples and will support the rights of all student and employees to an environment that is free from discrimination. - The name for a school shall align with the points above and include: - The name of a renowned individual of historical significance whose contribution to the local community, Canadian society or to the world is recognized and valued and would be seen by the community as representative of the values of the DDSB; or - The name of a geographic landmark associated with the location of the school including a street name and the name of the community including any historical name for the community or area; or - The name of a significant Canadian event.
+- The objective of this policy is to establish the process and parameters for the naming or renaming of schools that support the Board's commitment and legal responsibilities to Indigenous rights, human rights, anti-oppression, anti-racism, anti-discrimination, and equitable and inclusive education and to inform Board Procedure to operationalize the Policy. - The DDSB recognizes that Indigenous rights are inherent and distinct.
+Recommendations of possible names for schools will not be such as to infringe or otherwise offend the inherent rights of Indigenous Peoples and will support the rights of all students and employees to an environment that is free from discrimination.

+- The name for a school shall align with the points above and include: - The name of a renowned individual of historical significance whose contribution to the local community, Canadian society or to the world is recognized and valued and would be seen by the community as representative of the values of the DDSB; or - The name of a geographic landmark associated with the location of the school including a street name and the name of the community including any historical name for the community or area; or - The name of a significant Canadian event.

-The School Naming Committee invited community members to submit names for the school as per the Naming of Schools Procedure:
+The School Naming Committee invited community members to submit proposed names for the school in accordance with the Procedure:

-- The School Naming Committee shall undertake a process to receive submissions from the broader school community. - Only submissions that adhere to the guidelines in section 5.6 and 5.7 of the Policy as highlighted below will be considered.
+- The School Naming Committee shall undertake a process to receive submissions from the broader school community. - Only submissions that adhere to the guidelines in the Policy will be considered.
 All submissions should include background information and context as may be appropriate to support the submission.

-3.0 Analysis
+4.0 Analysis

-3.1 Submissions:
+4.1 Submissions

-There were 923 names submitted, including duplicates.
-503 names remained for consideration once duplicates were removed.
+Names were submitted through the community engagement step in the process.
+Seventy names remained for consideration once duplicates were removed.